Get App

 3. Why do some Hindu rituals involve 108 repetitions?

-In ceremonies like chanting, offerings or prostrations, completing 108 repetitions is believed to bring one into harmony with the divine.
+In ceremonies like chanting, offerings or prostrations, completing 108 repetitions can bring one into harmony with the divine.
 108 signifies spiritual completion and wholeness.

 4. What is the significance of 108 names of deities?

-Gods and goddesses like Ganesha, Shiva, Krishna and Lakshmi each have 108 names used for worship and meditation.
-Reciting these 108 names, or Ashtottara Shatanamavali, is thought to bring one closer to the deity.
+Gods and goddesses like Ganesha, Shiva, Krishna, and Lakshmi each have 108 names that are used for worship and meditation.
+Reciting these 108 names, or Ashtottara Shatanamavali, brings one closer to the deity.

 5. Why are there 108 dance poses in Indian classical dance?